 The device should be prepared with root access and a suitable root manager application such as SuperUser.
 It should also have Xibo for Android R53 or higher installed and configured.
 For further information and general instructions, please see Rooting a Device.

 The Xibo application should be granted root access to the device, which is done from the Settings menu.

-Clicking or pressing on “Check root is available” will open a popup window as seen below will open and ask for a confirmation.
-At this point Xibo will need permanent access to root so that no further user interaction will be required during the update process.
+Clicking or pressing on “Check root is available” will open a popup window, as seen below will ask for a confirmation.
+At this point, Xibo will need permanent access to root so that no further user interaction will be required during the update process.